parth5757/python_projects/pytest/learning/command.md

 test_fixture_2.py [code](test_fixture_2.py)
-- it use to combine test multiple function once using scope module or function.
+- It use to combine test multiple function once using scope module or function.
-- if you change it to function then it separately initialize sane value for function.
+- If you change it to function then it separately initialize sane value for function.

+<h2>pytest fixture conftest file</h2>
+- It is an file provided with already added configuration for pytest fixture don't even